 Submit a paper

 To submit a paper, at least one of the authors of the paper has to be a member of the Econometric Society.
-There is no submission fee; membership of the Econometric Society by at least one author is all that is required.
+There is no submission fee or publishing fee; membership of the Econometric Society by at least one author is all that is required.
 If none of the authors is a member of the Econometric Society, please join at http://www.econometricsociety.org/memb.asp .

 Authors must post their submission on a publicly available website.
 (Editors may grant exceptions to this policy.)